panjf2000/gnet/README.md

 ## SO_REUSEPORT

-Servers can utilize the [SO_REUSEPORT](https://lwn.net/Articles/542629/) option which allows multiple sockets on the same host to bind to the same port and the OS kernel takes care of the load balancing for you, it wakes one socket per `accpet` event coming to resolved the `thundering herd`.
+`gnet` server is able to utilize the [SO_REUSEPORT](https://lwn.net/Articles/542629/) option which allows multiple sockets on the same host to bind to the same port and the OS kernel takes care of the load balancing for you, it wakes one socket per `accpet` event coming to resolved the `thundering herd`.

 Just use functional options to set up `SO_REUSEPORT` and you can enjoy this feature: